sereyn/C_BomberMan/README.md

-# C_BomberMan
+# BomberMan
-3rd semester project - UJM
+3rd semester UJM project written in C powered by MLV Library.

+### Run project
+type `make start` in your command line from the project folder's root